lhervier/dom-spring/README.md

 - HikariCP 2.3.13
 - Hibernate JPA provider 1.3.11.FINAL

+# Installation on production environments

-# Generate the update site
+## Download the update site

-## Update for IBM Designer installation

-IBM have updated the lotus.domino.Session and lotus.domino.Database interfaces in their latest version.
-But the Notes.jar stored in the "com.ibm.notes.java.api" haven't been upgraded.
-As Eclipse is using this one to compile, it's ok.
-But when compiling the update site, ant will use the one from jvm/lib/ext.
-That will lead to compilation errors.

-Before generating the update site, you must update this plugin :

-- Copy the file jvm/lib/ext/Notes.jar
-- In the folder "framework\shared\eclipse\plugins\com.ibm.notes.java.api.win32.linux_9.0.1.20131022-0932" and replace the existing one.

-I'm using IBM Domino Designer 9.0.1FP8.
-Maybe the next version will change this behavior...

-## Import the projects into IBM Domino Designer

-- Clone or download the source code into a local folder.
-- Open Domino Designer
-- Open the "package explorer" view, right click in the blank part, and select Import.
-- In the "General" section, select "Existing projets into workspace"
-- Click "Browse" and select the folder that contains this project's sources.
-- Select all projects and click "Import"

-The code is now imported in your IBM Domino Designer.

-## Compile

-Open the file "site.xml" in the "com.github.lhervier.spring.update" project.
-Click the "Build All" button.

-The result is in the "com.github.lhervier.spring.update" folder.
-This is a "standard" update site composed of :

-- the "site.xml" file
-- the "plugins" folder
-- and the "features" folder

-The update site is now ready to be deployed into your IBM Domino Server.
+You can download the update site from the release screen on github.
+It is a simple zip file that contains the needed OSGI plugins and features.

-## Deploy on IBM Domino Server (production case)
+## Install on Domino Server

 Create a new database named "SpringUpdateSite.nsf" (you can name it the way you want) on your server, using the "Eclipse Update Site" advanced template.

 Open the database with your Notes client, and click on the "Import local update site" button.
-Go select the "site.xml" file in the "com.github.lhervier.spring.update" project.
+Go select the "site.xml" in the unzipped version of the update site.

-On the server, add (or update) the notes.ini variable "OSGI_HTTP_DYNAMIC_BUNDLES".
+Add (or update) the notes.ini variable "OSGI_HTTP_DYNAMIC_BUNDLES".
 It must point to your "SpringUpdateSite.nsf" database.
 Use a comma to separate multiple values if you already have another entry (for the extlib for example).

 Restart the http task (console command):